“How to make money online” is probably one of the most popular searches on the internet today.

 However, most of the skills you need for blogging can also be good sources of income such as creative writing, front-end web designing, or pretty much everything I’ve mentioned above.

-What is great for blogging is the potential to make passive income in the long run.
+What makes blogging one of the most lucrative ways to make money online is the potential to make passive income in the long run.

 And, you have several possibilities to create revenue streams, such as: